nuts-foundation/nuts-go-e2e-test/README.md

 ## Testing version compatibility

+By default the test are performed on the master build: `nutsfoundation/nuts-node:master`.

 Sometimes you want to test compatibility between versions.
 To aid this, every node in this test suite you can specify 2 environment variables to control exact Docker image to use:

 - `IMAGE_NODE_A`